gmatht/joshell/mass_file_management/README.md

 4. To list all files that are not duplicated onto offsite storage
 5. Match JPGs by EXIF date.

-Since the are many files it would be helpful to Store computed hashes for re-use (Matching on filesize, modification time and path)
+Since the are many files it would be helpful to store computed hashes for re-use (Matching on filesize, modification time and path)
 It would not be convienient to have multiple utilities unless they share the same hash file format.

 ## Current Utilities Here

 These utilties are very restricted and expiremental.

-*size_of_new_unique_files.pl*: This file takes lists in `du -ab' file format and give a list of new files and the total amount of MB used by those new files.
+[size_of_new_unique_files.pl](size_of_new_unique_files.pl): This file takes lists in `du -ab' file format and give a list of new files and the total amount of MB used by those new files.

-*mydeep.media*: This creates sha256sums lists for removable media and keeps records of smartctl information to help identify the media later.
+[mydeep.media](mydeep.media): This creates sha256sums lists for removable media and keeps records of smartctl information to help identify the media later.

 ## Other programs

 ### rsync
-Rsync would be great if all my files shared the same directory structure.
+[Rsync](http://optics.ph.unimelb.edu.au/help/rsync/rsync.html) would be great if all my files shared the same directory structure.
 As they do not, it is far from a complete solution.

 ### du
-The du command is quite handy.
+The [du](http://unixhelp.ed.ac.uk/CGI/man-cgi?du) command is quite handy.
 With the -ab option you get precise byte counts for each file, which can be quite handy for quickly guessing whether two files are duplicates.

 ### hashdeep
 A handy set of commands for creating hashes of files.
 I find
      sha256deep -reztcl
-the most useful. hashdeep clearly isn't as fast as du, and unfortunately sha256deep normalises dates to GMT whereas du doesn't, making comparing timestamps less trivial.
+the most useful. [hashdeep](http://md5deep.sourceforge.net/) clearly isn't as fast as du, and unfortunately sha256deep normalises dates to GMT whereas du doesn't, making comparing timestamps less trivial.
 Hashdeep doesn't have a inbuilt way of quickly recomputing hashes for changed files only, nor an option to restart interrupted runs.

 ### Various Deduplication Facilities